workers providing first aid to injured co-worker

 Q: What is the minimum number of students for a group first aid class?

-A: For Red Cross First Aid & CPR certification classes we will invoice for a minimum of 10 participants to cover costs.
-If you have a smaller group, you may prefer to register your people on one of our public classes.
+A: For Red Cross First Aid & CPR certification classes, we will invoice for a minimum of 10 or 12 participants to cover costs.
+If you have a smaller group, you may prefer to register your people in one of our public classes.

 Q: What is the maximum number of students for a group first aid class?